-- 1. Public housing authority and landlord references for the past five (5) years, gathering information on whether the applicant kept a unit clean, safe and sanitary; whether they violated health or safety codes; whether any damage was done by the applicant to a current or previous unit or the development, and, if so, how much the repair of the damage cost; whether the applicant's housekeeping caused insect or rodent infestation; and whether the neighbors complained about the applicant or whether the police were ever called because of disturbances. - 2.
-Police and court records within the past five years (5) will be used to check for any evidence of disturbance of neighbors or destruction of property that might have resulted in arrest or conviction.
-A record of arrest(s) will not be used as the basis for the denial or proof that the applicant engaged in disqualifying criminal activity. - 3.
+Augusta Housing Authority and landlord references for the past three years, gathering information on whether the applicant kept a unit clean, safe and sanitary; whether they violated health or safety codes; whether any damage was done by the applicant to a current or previous unit or the development, and, if so, how much the repair of the damage cost; whether the applicant's housekeeping caused insect or rodent infestation; and whether the neighbors complained about the applicant or whether the police were ever called because of disturbances.

+Police and court records within the past three years will be used to check for any evidence of disturbance of neighbors or destruction of property that might have resulted in arrest or conviction.
+A record or records of arrest will not be used as the sole basis for the denial or proof that the applicant engaged in disqualifying activity.

 A personal reference will be requested to complete a verification of the applicant's ability to care for the unit and avoid disturbing neighbors if no other documentation is available.
-In these cases, the applicant will also be required to complete a checklist documenting their ability to care for the unit and to avoid disturbing neighbors. - 4.
-Home visits may be used to determine the applicant's ability to care for the unit. - 5.
-The seriousness of the case, especially with respect to how it would affect other residents. - 6.
-The effects that denial of admission may have on other members of the family who were not involved in the action or failure.
+In these cases, the applicant will also be required to complete a checklist documenting their ability to care for the unit and to avoid disturbing neighbors.

+Home visits may be used to determine the applicant's ability to care for the unit.